flukkytom/aitools_search/README.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-lamp-amazon-linux-2023.html

-Where should I Install/Clone the app
+Where should I Install/Clone the app?
 ====================================
 You should copy/clone the application into your Apache directory, most likely it would be in /var/www/html.
 The folder where you tested your phpinfo according to the guide above will be the ideal directory.